melliforay/melliforay-storage-server/README.md

-# trance-mountain-storage-server
+# melliforay-storage-server
-The storage server at the heart of Trance.
+The storage server at the heart of MelliFORAY.